raspberrypi/documentation/configuration/raspi-config.md

 ### Moving Around the Menu

-Use the up and down arrow keys move the highlighted selection between the options available.
+Use the up and down arrow keys to move the highlighted selection between the options available.
 Pressing the right arrow key will jump out of the options menu and take you to the `<Select>` and `<Finish>` buttons.
 Pressing left will take you back to the options.
-Alternatively use the Tab key to switch between these.
+Alternatively, use the `Tab` key to switch between these.

-Note that in long lists of option values (like the list of timezone cities), you can also type a letter to skip to that section of the list, e.g. entering `L` will skip you to Lisbon, just two options away from London, to save you scrolling all the way through the alphabet.
+Note that in long lists of option values (like the list of timezone cities), you can also type a letter to skip to that section of the list.
+E.g. entering `L` will skip you to Lisbon, just two options away from London, to save you scrolling all the way through the alphabet.

 ### What raspi-config does